galatolofederico/mesh-neural-networks/README.md

 # mesh-neural-networks

-This is the repository for the paper [Formal derivation of Mesh Neural Networks with their Forward-Only gradient Propagation](https://arxiv.org/abs/1905.06684) that is currently under peer review.
+This is the repository for the paper [Formal derivation of Mesh Neural Networks with their Forward-Only gradient Propagation](https://arxiv.org/abs/1905.06684)

 | ![](examples/moons_training.gif) | ![](examples/circles_training.gif) |